udbhav-44/BCS-Lluminating-Language/Week 3/Week 3.md

 ## Task :

-You have been assgined a source individually, use Selenium to extract atleast 2000 words from the sources in plain text format. </br>
+You have been assigned a source individually, use Selenium to extract atleast 2000 words from the sources in plain text format. </br>
 Here is the list : </br>
 | Name                | Data Source                                |
 |---------------------|--------------------------------------------|